sbdchd/squawk/docs/docs/disallowed-unique-constraint.md

 title: disallowed-unique-constraint
 ---

+## problem

-Adding a `UNIQUE` constraint requires an `ACCESS EXCLUSIVE` lock which blocks reads.
+Adding a `UNIQUE` constraint requires an `ACCESS EXCLUSIVE` lock which blocks reads and writes to the table while the index is built.

+## solution

 Instead create an index `CONCURRENTLY` and create the `CONSTRAINT` `USING` the index.